 Hand in Hand's evidence-based approach empowers parents with understanding about their children's behaviors, and shares tools to help them transform it.

-Work with a certified Hand in Hand Instructor and learn each tool in a Hand in Hand Starter class, and help your child master the large and small trauma's in their everyday life.
+Work with a certified Hand in Hand Instructor and learn each tool in a Hand in Hand Foundations Class (formerly the Starter class), and help your child master the large and small trauma's in their everyday life.
 Click here to learn more.